OpenModelica/OMPublicKey/README.md

 # OMPublicKey
-OpenModelica's public for encrypted Modelica libraries
+OpenModelica's public key for encrypted Modelica libraries.

+The library developers should include this key in their encrypted libraries.